 Further information may be required if the Council are unable to determine the CIL liability from the information submitted.

-The following are important points to be aware of if a development is liable to CIL:
+Be aware if a development is liable to CIL:

 - Not following the CIL Procedures can be very costly

 - If a Self-Build Exemption is being applied for, this must be agreed by the Council prior to commencement of the development

 - Always ensure that, where relevant, the Assumption of Liability Form: Form 2 and Commencement Notice: Form 6 are sent to and agreed by the Council before any work commences (including demolition)